 Republican US Rep. Eli Crane wins second term in vast Arizona congressional district

-PHOENIX -- Republican Eli Crane has won reelection in a Republican-leaning congressional district covering vast swaths of rural Arizona.
+PHOENIX -- Republican U.S. Rep. Eli Crane won reelection in a Republican-leaning congressional district covering vast swaths of rural Arizona.

 Crane faced a spirited challenge from Democrat Jonathan Nez, the former Navajo Nation president, in the 2nd District race.
 Nez was vying to become the first Native American to represent Arizona in Congress.